From the Lead Snow Ranger

 When the threat of instabilities exceeds isolated locations within the forecast area, we will move to issuing advisories using the 5-Scale Danger Rating System.
 You’ll notice on every 5-scale advisory there is an expiration date and time.
 This is to ensure that you know you are receiving the most accurate and up-to-date information we have.
 Each advisory will expire at midnight on the day it was posted.

-Another tool for you is the “Weekend Update” issued on Friday afternoons during the spring ski season.
+Another tool for you is the “Weekend Update”, a blog post sometimes issued on Friday afternoons during the spring ski season.
 This is supplementary information designed to help people plan for their weekend.
 It’s important to note that the Weekend Update does not replace the posted Avalanche Advisory; it is a supplement to it containing the most recent information we have.
+Social media provides another format for sharing information and our Instagram, Facebook and Twitter feeds are a good way to add one more piece to your trip planning puzzle.

 It is important to understand that our advisories are intended to be used as tools to help you make your own decisions in avalanche terrain.
-They should be used along with safe travel techniques, snow stability assessments, an understanding of weather’s effect on the snowpack, and proficiency in avalanche rescue.
+They should be used along with safe travel techniques, snow stability assessments, an understanding of weather’s effect on the snowpack, and proficiency in avalanche rescue should your assessments prove wrong.
+As the field of snow science grows and backcountry travellers continue to become educated in the basics of avalanche safety, we will try to stay current and provide the most accurate information that we can to help you make better decisions in the mountains.